dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_firmware.rst

 -----

 .. note::
-   - Run this module from a system that has direct access to DellEMC iDRAC.
+   - Run this module from a system that has direct access to Dell iDRAC.
    - Module will report success based on the iDRAC firmware update parent job status if there are no individual component jobs present.
    - For server with iDRAC firmware 5.00.00.00 and later, if the repository contains unsupported packages, then the module will return success with a proper message.
    - This module supports ``check_mode``.